-TIPS Underperform Straight Treasurys in the 2017 Second Quarter.
+TIPS Outperform Straight Treasurys in the 2017 Fourth Quarter.

 The differences in yield changes caused the spread between Treasurys and TIPS to narrow from 208 basis points in the 2017 first quarter to 163 basis points in the second quarter.
 Since the Treasury-TIPS spread has averaged 171 basis points from 2009 to 2017, the reduction in spread this quarter represented a reversion to the mean (with a little bit of an overshoot) from the wider-than-average spread in the 2017 first quarter.

 2017 Fourth Quarter Returns From the 2017 third to fourth quarters, the average TIPS yield (across) all maturities increased by seven basis points from 0.27% to 0.34%, while the average yield on comparable maturity Treasury securities increased ten basis points from 2.08% to 2.18%.
 As a result, the average breakeven spread widened by three basis points to 184 basis points.

 The change in TIPS yields varied across maturities.
 Short-term TIPS yields increased by 28 basis points from -0.21% to +0.07%.
 Intermediate-term TIPS yields were little changed at 0.40%.
 But long-maturity TIPS yields declined by 19 basis points to 0.70%.
 That decline in long maturity TIPS yields helped drive a 5.6% annualized return on long maturity TIPS for the quarter, which was the primary catalyst in the asset class’s superior performance (vs. straight Treasurys).